Nilusche/AI_in_Python/README.md

-# Ai in Python's Pygame
+# AI in Python's Pygame

 Learning concepts of AI in Pygame.